 Each year, NEON hires hundreds of temporary field technicians to assist our full-time field operations staff with observational sampling.
 NEON field sites are located in 24 states across the U.S plus Puerto Rico; and the sites are located in some of the nation’s most pristine and wild areas.
 These opportunities are perfect for up-and-coming scientists who want valuable fieldwork experience collecting data for a continental-scale ecology project.

 These positions typically run from May to September.
 Some locations require an early start date and later end date, exact dates vary by location.
+Positions are typically announced in the fall for the following spring.

 Benefits of becoming a temporary field technician